wewewer123/LOVE-VN-ENGINE/README.md

  Simple LÖVE vn for on the 3DS, iOS, pc (and hopefully more in the future).

+# Features

+- Simple Image/Music/Text vn engine.
+- No programming knowledge required to use.
+- MultiThreaded music loading for the smoothest usage possible.
+- Support for the 3DS, iOS and pc.

 # Installing

 - 3DS: To install on the 3DS put LOVEpotion.3dsx (which you can get from [here](https://github.com/lovebrew/lovepotion/releases) this version was tested on 3.0 Pre-Release 4, but should work on all 3.0/2.0 versions) into the "/3ds/LovePotion" folder on the sd card of the 3DS (if the LovePotion folder doesn't exist create it) and copy the "game" folder in there.